garyhodgson/SkeinforgeEngine/readme.md

     -p profile    Profile for the skeining.
     -o output     Output filename (including path).
 Overrides other export filename settings.
-    -r reprocess  Comma seperated list of plugins to reprocess a pickled gcode file.
+    -r reprocess  Comma seperated list of plugins to reprocess a pickled sliced model file.
 The export plugin is automatically appended.
 </pre>

-## Reprocessing

-  * Reprocessing allows you to use a pickledgcode file (if this is turned on in the export settings) to reload the underlying data structure and then reapply specific plugins.
-For example, the following command would load an existing gcode object and reapply the fill plugin from the specified profile:
-    * skeinforge_engine.py -r fill -p new.profile test.pickledgcode

 ## Configuration
   * Configuration is divided into two files: skeinforge_engine.cfg for core program settings and a profile for the runtime plugin settings.